soniillusions/ruby_url_shortener/README.md

 ## Features

-- Shorten any valid URL.
+- Shorten any valid URL right in Telegram.
-- View a list of your shortened links.
+- View and manage your shortened links via interactive menu buttons like **"My Links"** and **"Shorten URL"**.
-- Delete shortened links from your list.
+- Delete any of your previously shortened links.
-- Interactive menus with inline buttons for navigation and creating new links.
+- Navigate through intuitive inline buttons.
-- Handles different message types and callback queries.
+- Handles both messages and callback queries smoothly.
-- Commands supported: `/start`, "Shorten URL", "My Links", etc.
+- Commands supported: `/start`
-- Stores user and link data in a PostgreSQL database using Sequel ORM.
+- Uses a PostgreSQL database with Sequel ORM to persist user and link data.

 ## Technologies Used